Homotopy type theory as a language for diagrams of $\infty$-logoses: Introduction

 A more general framework for internal diagrams is \emph{multimodal dependent type theory} \parencite{gratzer2021multimodal}.
 It is roughly a family of type theories related to each other via modal operators and interpreted in a diagram of presheaf categories.
 The shape of diagram is specified directly by an arbitrary \(2\)-category which is called a \emph{mode theory} in this context.
 Our terminology ``mode sketch'' is chosen to mean a sketch of a mode theory.
 Multimodal dependent type theory is potentially an internal language for diagrams of \(\infty\)-logoses, but for this one would have to rectify not only \(\infty\)-logoses but also functors and natural transformations between them.

 Our work brings back the ideas of earlier cohesive homotopy type theory.
-Although it might not be the best type theory, it has a lot of advantages: modalities are internal to plain homotopy type theory, and thus all results are ready to formalize in existing proof assistants; keeping type theory simple is also important in informal use of type theory in which the correctness of application of inference rules is not checked by computer; the semantics is clear, since the \(\infty\)-logos semantics of homotopy type theory is well-established \parencite[e.g.][]{awodey2009homotopy,arndt2011homotopy,shulman2015inverse,shulman2019toposes}; it also opens the door to internalization of more general diagrams in a uniform way, which is the motivation for the current work.
+Although it might not be the best type theory, it has a lot of advantages: modalities are internal to plain homotopy type theory, and thus all results are ready to formalize in existing proof assistants; keeping type theory simple is also important in informal use of type theory in which the correctness of application of inference rules is not checked by computer; the semantics is no more complicated than the \(\infty\)-logos semantics of homotopy type theory; it also opens the door to internalization of more general diagrams in a uniform way, which is the motivation for the current work.